pic

 Package Pipe

-Combining pipes and anonymous functions can result in cumbersome code, defeating the very own purpose of using pipes to write clean and readable code.
+Combining pipes and anonymous functions can result in cumbersome code, defeating the very own purpose of using pipes in the first place.

 The Pipe package provides a convenient solution, eliminating the need for anonymous functions.
 By prefixing the operation chain with the @pipe macro, you can reference the output of the previous step by the symbol _.
-Furthermore, for simple operations that don't require anonymous functions, and therefore don't need _, @pipe has the same syntax as built-in pipes.
+Additionally, for single-argument operations that don't require anonymous functions, @pipe maintains the same syntax as built-in pipes.

-To demonstrate its use, we revisit the last example.
+To illustrate its convenience, below we reimplement the last code snippet.

 #